 Knowing the Different Types of Unforeseen Differing Site Conditions Claims Can Help You Get Paid Faster

 When submitting claims against the federal government for additional costs on the project site, or litigating in appeal cases involving differing site condition claims in government construction contracts, companies, quickly find out that the agency fights back due to procedural rules and sometimes timeliness of the notification from information available to the contractor.

-Under FAR 52.236-2, without the proper notifications or documentation to show that the company has experienced differing site conditions on a federal construction project, the courts will more than likely rule in favor of the government.
+Under Federal Acquisition Regulation FAR 52.236 2, an equitable adjustment without the proper notifications or documentation to show that the company has experienced differing site conditions on a federal construction project, the courts will more than likely rule in favor of the government.